 But, since the law didn’t say anything about pigs, you could borrow a pig but if it died you can get away with not buying the owner a new pig.

 The Pharisees were the most legalistic of all.

 They loved the rules.
 They loved fences so much they built lots of them.

 The ten commandments wasn’t enough for them.
 They counted 613 commandments in what we call the Old Testament but that still wasn’t enough for them.

 They wrote more of their own.
 God’s fences weren’t enough, they built more and more fences.

 But it didn’t work.
 They were still sheep inside.
 They still wanted to push the fences and get to the grass on the other side.

 They wanted to “bend” the rules as far as they could.
-In fact, the Pharisees were so corrupt they killed Jesus!
+In fact, the Pharisees were so corrupt they killed Yeshua!

-But then Jesus fulfilled the Law.
-Colossians 2:14 says Jesus cancelled the written code.
+But then Yeshua fulfilled the Law.
+Colossians 2:14 says Yeshua cancelled the written code.
 He took it away, nailing it to the cross.